Chapter 12 : Breaching Contracts

 Abigail rose from her desk and disappeared into the file room.
 He turned to another Auror, ready to demand his assistance as well.
 He never demanded too much of his Aurors; they were good and they kept themselves in line and did as they were told.
 Harry also had very few moments when he would make demands of them all at once, but now was one of those times.
 He had to take action.

-"And you, Jonathan," he called to a young Auror a few cubicles over, "you can call in Thomas and Briggs.
-They're both on call tonight.
+“And you, Jonathan,” he called to a young Auror a few cubicles over, “call in Thomas and Briggs.
+They're both on-call tonight.
 Tell them they're bringing brought in for arrest duty and must report to my office within the hour.
-Then Stephen, prepare a interrogation cell for a containee, and then have both Karalyne and Julia prepare themselves for containment duty."
+Then Stephen, prepare an interrogation cell for a containee, then have both Karalyne and Julia prepare themselves for containment duty.”

 “Yes, sir,” answered both Stephen and Jonathan in unison.
 They rose from their cubicles and split ways to take care of their direct orders.

 His Aurors acted quickly as they were told.
-Within a half hour, his requested Aurors had reported in for their assigned duties and were ready to take further orders for Harry.
-He waited quite impatiently outside a interrogation cell, despite the small amount of time that had passed since he issued the warrant.
-But he found that his patience was running up.
+Within a half hour, his requested Aurors had reported in for their assigned duties and were ready to take further orders from Harry.
+He waited quite impatiently outside an interrogation cell, despite the small amount of time that had passed since he issued the warrant.
+But he found that his patience was running out.

 Seeing the three of them approach, Harry straightened from leaning against the wall.
 He turned to Pansy, giving her a knowing look.